 When you think about workplace harassment, you may immediately think about the most high-profile stories of sexual harassment where a man in a powerful position harasses women.
-While those types of stories may dominate your news feed, they are far from the only types of workplace harassment.
+While those types of stories may dominate your news feed, they are far from the only types of harassment in the workplace.
 Harassment is any behavior that creates a hostile work environment.
 By law, harassment is unwelcome behavior based on race, color, religion, sex (including pregnancy), national origin, age, disability, or genetic information.
 Whether or not harassing behavior falls into one of these categories, all harassment is unacceptable in the workplace.

 Examples of Workplace Harassment